-The Second Vatican Council's decree on the ministry of bishops speaks of diocesan priests as those presbyters who are "incardinated or at-tached to a particular church, for they have fully dedicated themselves in the service of caring for a single portion of the Lord's flock" (CD 28).
+The Second Vatican Council's decree on the ministry of bishops speaks of diocesan priests as those presbyters who are "incardinated or attached to a particular church, for they have fully dedicated themselves in the service of caring for a single portion of the Lord's flock" (CD 28).
 The bond with the diocese is expressed, in other words, through incardination and dedication to ministry in and for a particular church.

 The "selfless dedication" expresses itself and begins to take shape long before diaconal ordination and incardination.
 A young man will as part of his initial discernment identify the diocese for which he feels called to undertake vocational discernment and ministerial formation.
 While that will in most circumstances be the one in which his familial home is located, it may also be the diocese in which he has studied or worked more recently, the diocese from which his family originally hails or due to some other bond.
 In all these reasons is found a felt rootedness in a diocese, a familiarity with its reality and pastoral life, and a desire to contribute to that as a sacred minister.
-In most cases, the future diocesan priest will have been actively engaged in parish or pastoral life, thereby laying the groundwork for a later priestly ministry and presbyteral brotherhood.
-With this as background, the young man who senses a call to priesthood identifies a diocese "for whose service" (can.
-266 §1) he will be advanced towards ordination through seminary formation upon acceptance by the diocesan bishop.
-This becomes the diocese which he is to come to know, the people he is to serve, the presbyterate he will eventually join and the diocesan bishop to which he will promise obedience.
+In most cases, the future diocesan priest will have been actively engaged in parish or pastoral life, thereby laying the groundwork for a later priestly

 As the conciliar exposition from Christus Dominus above affirms, through a priest's service a specific bond between him and the "portion of the People of God" that constitute the diocese is established.
 That bond is not to the geographic circumscription of the diocese, but to the faithful-the "portion."
-As expressed in Lumen Gentium, it is for the faithful (and not for himself) that a presbyter is "consecrated as true priests of the new testament, to preach the gospel and nourish the faithful and celebrate divine worship. ... it is above all in the eucharistic worship or synaxis that they exercise their sacred function ... acting in the person of Christ" (LG 28).
-The very existence of the priesthood is ministerial (for service) and relational (for others): "The reason for the existence of the priesthood is to be found and discovered in the mystery of the Church, the Mystical Body of Christ and the People of God journeying through history, which has been established as the universal sacrament of salvation.
-For the diocesan priest, his ministry and relationality becomes concrete in his diocese, is sharpened by his years of familiarity with the faithful of the diocese and their circumstances, and allows him to see-albeit in small ways or only over a lifetime of ministry-the fruits of his labors among his own people.
+As expressed in Lumen Gentium, 9 it is for the faithful (and not for himself) that a presbyter is "consecrated as true priests of the new testament, to preach the gospel and nourish the faithful and celebrate divine worship. ... it is above all in the eucharistic worship or synaxis that they exercise their sacred function ... acting in the person of Christ" (LG 28).
+The very existence of the priesthood is ministerial (for service) and relational (for others): "The reason for the existence of the priesthood is to be found and discovered in the mystery of the Church, the Mystical Body of Christ and the People of God journeying through history, which has been established as the universal sacrament of salvaministry and presbyteral brotherhood.
+With this as background, the young man who senses a call to priesthood identifies a diocese "for whose service" (can.
+266 §1) he will be advanced towards ordination through seminary formation upon acceptance by the diocesan bishop.8 This becomes the diocese which he is to come to know, the people he is to serve, the presbyterate he will eventually join and the diocesan bishop to which he will promise obedience.